BloomTech-Labs/mission-control-fe/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

-    *  REACT_APP_ROLE_KEY - this is the encryption key for the user's role (determines what dashboard they have access to).
-Choose a secure key (can be anything you want), and set up as a variable in your local application.
-The production key can be found in the AWS Amplify application
-    *   REACT_APP_LABS_API_KEY - key to be sent when hitting the api_url
-    *   REACT_APP_LABS_API_URL - accesses the AWS backend
-    *  REACT_APP_MISSION_CONTROL_ENDPOINT - can be found in the AWS Amplify application.
-This is the authentication API
-    *   REACT_APP_MISSION_CONTROL_BE_DEV - localhost for backend?

     *   REACT_APP_JWT_TOKEN - this allows access to the Product management api by sending this token in the header
     *   REACT_APP_OKTA_URL - okta url